20steps/autotables-bundle/README.md

 * Integration of custom CRUD services
 * Annotating entities with Doctrine annotations
 * Annotating entities with AutoTablesBundle annotations
-* Displaying columns either for properties and methods
+* Displaying columns of either properties or methods
-* Modifying columns by either properties and methods
+* Modifying columns for either properties or methods
 * Declaring columns as read-only
 * Many customization options